ScholCommLab/fhe-plos/README.md

     ```python analysis.py```

-    Optionally, you can also open the analysis notebook with Jupyter to explore the dataset.
+    Optionally, you can also open the notebook `analysis.ipynb` with Jupyter to explore the dataset and results.